GavinMendelGleason/blog/entries/big_data_terminusdb.md

 64bit identifiers would be significantly larger.

-The process of building our indexing structures however, was requiring signficantly more memory.
-So we spent a bit of time trying to make sure that we could do everything by *streaming* the input.
+The process of building our indexing structures however, was requiring signficantly more memory than the final index.
+So we spent a bit of time trying to make sure that we could do nearly everything by *streaming* the input, lowering the amount of working memory required to the absolute minimum.

 ## Streaming